Wednesday, January 28, 2009

 Ada was specifically created to solve the so-called software crisis that plagued the development of large software systems.
 Yet here was a large software system in crisis, developed using Ada.

-So now, I will let the software designer cool his heels in the clink while I turn my judgement to this rather unpopular language.
+So now I will turn the glare of the spotlight away from the software designer and place it on this unpopular programming language.
 Now I must confess that I am not an "Ada man".
 I have worked on Ada projects for short terms but I have never become enamored with the language, although I know a few who have.

-I looked up a few of these (with all due respect) "grey haired" colleagues to borrow some manuals on Ada83, not Ada95 because I wanted to know what Ada developers were thinking back during the early days of the system's development.
+I looked-up a few of my (with all due respect) "grey haired" colleagues to borrow some manuals on Ada83, not Ada95 because I wanted to know what Ada developers were thinking back during the early days of the system's development.
 My Ada-savvy co-workers were eager to supply me with the manuals and to share a few thoughts with me.

 Now Ada83 is not object-oriented but instead is object-based.
 Actually Ada83 is a procedural programming language similar to C. One main difference is that Ada includes the concept of a "package".
 The Ada package abstracts the "file module" and has some very powerful and useful capabilities.
 It is important to note that the Ada package is not a type like a Java or C++ class is a type.
 A package is used to define types, functions and variables - much like a class, but with the distinction that only one instance of a package exists in the program.
 A variable declared within a package is equivalent to a class-wide variable in Java or C++ - i.e a static variable.